top of page

 Although landowners can make significant amounts of money by leasing their land for wind turbines, there are tax implications they should be aware of.
 Income earned from wind lease payments is taxed as ordinary income.

 Both wind leases and wind easements let landowners earn income by partnering with wind energy developers.
 A contract with a wind developer may include both a lease and an easement.
 Similar to a wind lease, wind easements do not transfer legal possession of the land to the wind company.
-Since lease and easement agreements are completely negotiable, it is important that landowners consider legal counsel when reviewing both lease and easement agreements.
+Since lease and easement agreements are completely negotiable, landowners must consider legal counsel when reviewing both lease and easement agreements.

 Are you curious about your land's value for a wind farm lease?
 Find your parcel on our map to get your free property report and wind lease estimates today!